juancarlospaco/nim-new-backend/README.md

 - Template to create a new Backend for Nim, based on the JavaScript Backend.
 - As minimalistic as possible to focus on codegen.
+- As example it implements a new Python Backend *(unfinished, PR Welcome)*.

 # Use